 The traditional onam sadya comprised mainly of Parippu ( made with green gram dal), Olan (made with ash gourd, cow peas & coconut milk), Kalan (made of ripe nendirans cooked in coconut gravy & curd, a less sweeter version is made with yam), Erisseri (yellow pumpkins, cow peas with coconut), Aviyal (all the veggie bounty thrown in), Pachadi(cucumber, ground coconut & curd), Puli inchi (a wonderful sweet & sour ginger preserve), Lemon pickle (made with large lemons & green chillies), Nendiran chips, Thoran ( made with long beans & coconut) steamed Nendiran bananas, and the delicious Prathamans (jaggery syrup along with moong dal, rice adais or jackfruit preserve from summer) all with hand pound red rice.
 A number of items have been added over decades.

 All this bounty is local and seasonal (like almost all harvest feasts in different parts of India) and used to be organic.
 The pookalam or floral designs prepared for the 10 days leading up to Onam were also created using garden flowers and the wild uncultivated flowers; again a celebration of seasonal bounty around us.

 ( Pic below: Pookalam prepared by our friend Sangeetha using the flowers in her garden)

-This year and since the last few years in Kerala, there has been a move to make Onam organic, the government and various organisations are promoting organic kitchen gardens for onam harvest and organic onam shanties, all as part of becoming an organic state.
+This year and since the last few years in Kerala, there has been a move to make Onam organic, the government and various organizations are promoting organic kitchen gardens for Onam harvest and organic Onam shanties, all as part of becoming an organic state.